netdata/netdata/src/claim/README.md

 # Connect Agent to Cloud

-This section guides you through installing and securely connecting a new Netdata Agent to Netdata Cloud via the encrypted Agent-Cloud Link ([ACLK](/src/aclk/README.md)).
+This section guides you through installing and securely connecting a new Agent to Netdata Cloud via the encrypted Agent-Cloud Link ([ACLK](/src/aclk/README.md)).
 Connecting your Agent to Netdata Cloud unlocks additional features like centralized monitoring and easier collaboration.

 ## Connect